pathri/ClinicalTrials_Prediction/ClinicalTrials_AACT/readme.md

 # ClinicalTrials - AACT data population into Neo4J
+Tasneem A, Aberle L, Ananth H, Chakraborty S, Chiswell K, McCourt BJ, Pietrobon R. The database for aggregate analysis of ClinicalTrials. gov (AACT) and subsequent regrouping by clinical specialty.
+PloS one.
+2012 Mar 16;7(3):e33677.

 Clinical Trials dataset used is downloaded in pipe delimited falt file format.
 Data as on March 2021 can be downloaded from https://aact.ctti-clinicaltrials.org/static/exported_files/monthly/20210301_pipe-delimited-export.zip